pierreguillot/pd.build/README.md

 ```
 install: bash ./pd.build/ci.package.sh LICENSE README.md src/ binaries/
 ```
-The result will be a zip file containing all the files and folders with a name that follows the deken syntax using the *TRAVIS_TAG* environment variable for the version if it has been set up, or the *TRAVIS_COMMIT* environment variable otherwise.
+The result will be a zip file (containing all the files and folders) with a name that follows the [deken](https://github.com/pure-data/deken) syntax with the *TRAVIS_TAG* environment variable for the version if it has been set up (otherwise it uses the *TRAVIS_COMMIT* environment variable).

 ## Appveyor
 Coming soon...